discordjs/guide/guide/interactions/slash-commands.md

 ### Responding to a command

 There are multiple ways of responding to a slash command, each of these are covered in the following segments.
+Using an interaction response method confirms to Discord that your bot successfully received the interaction, and has responded to the user.
+Failing to do so will cause Discord to show that the command failed, even if your bot is performing other actions as a result.

 The most common way of sending a response is by using the `BaseInteraction#reply()` method:

 ::: warning